The Century’s Best Holiday Campaigns

 Royal Portable Typewriters (1940)

-This ad showcases the Christmas gift every child dreams of …. a career.
+This ad showcases the Christmas gift every child dreams of …a career.
 Added benefit?
 Kids, it helps with your homework!
-What child wouldn’t beg for one on Mall Santa’s knee?
+What child wouldn’t beg for one on a mall Santa’s knee?

 Of course, the ad isn’t wrong when it hits on the importance of “typing.”
 Even though keyboards have replaced typewriters, virtually every job after their invention has required we know our way around the keys.